suspendedreason/Latino/OVERFLOW.md

 Then Israel-Palestine \& I never saw him again

 Here is the church, here is the steeple; here is the door \& here are the people \\

+> be me  \\
+> be in hometown park \\
+> remember being kid again \\
+> fall to knees under eucalyptus \\
+> local thinks I'm overdosing, calls police \\
+> just having an emotion

+Talent is not the factor.
+Sight is not the factor.
+So many drop out: The whip sharp.
+She was smaht enagh for Hahvahd Yahd.
+What was it, melted wax o' faith?
+World gets em, \& by world mean I people?
+Silent tongues inside her temples?

 Hands like newly furled leaves of horse chestnut^[Hope Mirrlees]